 CLI client Stored procedure Commit behavior autocommit on autocommit on All successfully executed SQL statements in the stored procedure are committed, even if other SQL statements in the stored procedure fail and an error or warning SQLCODE is returned to the CALL statement. autocommit on autocommit off If the stored procedure returns an SQLCODE >= 0, all successfully executed SQL statements in the stored procedure are committed.
 Otherwise, all SQL statements in the stored procedure are rolled back. autocommit on manual commit All successfully executed SQL statements in the stored procedure that are manually committed will not be rolled back, even if an error SQLCODE is returned to the CALL statement.
-Note: If the stored procedure returns an SQLCODE >= 0, any successfully executed SQL statements in the stored procedure that occur after the last manual commit will be committed; otherwise, they will be rolled back to the manual commit point. autocommit off autocommit on All successfully executed SQL statements in the stored procedure are committed and will not be rolled back, even if an error SQLCODE is returned to the CALL statement.
+Note: If the stored procedure returns an SQLCODE >= 0, any successfully executed SQL statements in the stored procedure that occur after the last manual commit will be committed; otherwise, they will be rolled back to the manual commit point. autocommit off autocommit on All successfully executed SQL statements in the stored procedure are committed and will not be rolled back, even if an error SQLCODE is returned to the CAI statement.
 In addition, all uncommitted and successfully executed SQL statements in the CLI client application up to and including the CALL statement are committed.
-Note: Exercise caution when using this commit combination in a multi-SQL statement client-side transaction, because the transaction cannot be fully rolled back after the CALL statement has been issued. autocommit off autocommit off If the stored procedure returns an SQLCODE ≥ 0 , all successfully executed SQL statements in the stored procedure will be committed when the transaction that includes the CALL statement is committed.
-Otherwise, all SQL statements in the stored procedure will be rolled back when the transaction that includes the CALL statement is rolled back. autocommit off manual commit All successfully executed SQL statements in the stored procedure that are manually committed will not be rolled back, even if an error SQLCODE is returned to the CALL statement.
-In addition, all uncommitted and successfully executed SQL statements in the CLI client application up to the CALL statement are committed.
-Note: If the stored procedure returns an SQLCODE >= 0, any successfully executed SQL statements within the stored procedure that occur after the last manual commit will be committed; otherwise, they will be rolled back to the manual commit point.
-Note: Exercise caution when using this commit combination in a multi-SQL statement client-side transaction, because the transaction cannot be fully rolled back after the CALL statement has been issued.
+Note: Exercise caution when using this commit combination in a multi-SQL statement client-side transaction, because the transaction cannot be fully rolled back after the CALL statement has been issued. autocommit off autocommit off If the stored procedure returns an SQLCODE >= 0, all successfully executed SQL statements in the stored procedure will be committed when the transaction that includes the CALL statement is committed.
+Otherwise, all SQL statements in the stored procedure will be rolled back when the transaction that includes the CALL statement is rolled back.

 Table 8.
-DB2 CLI Stored procedure commit behavior
+CLI Stored procedure commit behavior (continued)